Expectations for Decorum

 • The advisor may not ask questions that are harassing or otherwise in violation of the expectations set forth in #5 above.

-8. Participants, including advisors and support persons, are expected to comply with applicable confidentiality and privacy policies.
+8. Participants, including advisors, are expected to comply with applicable confidentiality and privacy policies.

 Institute Response When Decorum is Broken